1 year fixed rate bonds

 Who are 1 year fixed rate bonds right for?

-One year fixed rate bonds are a short-term investment that generally offer better returns than an ISA.
-They don’t offer the same rates as bonds over a longer period but they are a good choice for those who don’t want to be without access to their money for a long time.
+12 month fixed rate bonds are short-term investments that generally offer better returns than ISAs.
+They don’t offer the same rates as bonds with longer terms, but are a good choice for those who don’t want to lock their money away for a long time.

 Are other fixed terms available?